JakubDadello/Stock-Exchange-Equity-Analytics/CRISP-DM.md

 ### technical diagram with CloudFormation Resources (IaC)
 ![technical_diagram_IaC](/reports/technical_diagram_IaC.drawio.png)

+## Justification
+I chose a serverless architecture because it provides a fully managed, scalable, and cost‑efficient deployment model that eliminates the need to maintain traditional server infrastructure.
+AWS Lambda and API Gateway automatically handle scaling, availability, and operational overhead, allowing the application to respond efficiently to variable workloads without manual intervention.

+The pay‑per‑use pricing model significantly reduces operational costs, especially for applications with intermittent or unpredictable traffic.
+Serverless services also integrate seamlessly with GitHub Actions and AWS CloudFormation, enabling a secure, keyless CI/CD pipeline based on OIDC authentication and declarative infrastructure.

+This approach results in a clean, automated deployment process with minimal operational burden, strong security guarantees, and a highly maintainable infrastructure that aligns well with the functional requirements of the application.

 ## Next steps
 1. Increase the number of numerical and categorical attributes
 2. Include more companies, especially from international markets